 Today, as the metaverse infrastructure is still under construction, researchers, educators, policymakers, and digital designers have a chance to lead the way rather than get caught in the undertow.
 To leverage the potential of the metaverse as a 3D, global, interconnected, immersive, and real-time online learning space, we need new ways to connect the physical world with augmented and virtual reality experiences.

-On June 28, the Center for Universal Education and the Yidan Prize Foundation will co-host a virtual event to consider a path for bringing the best educational practices into the metaverse, stemming in part from a recent policy brief.
-A moderated discussion of expert panelists will seek to answer questions such as: How can those creating educational products for the metaverse work with educators and scientists to ensure that children experience real human social interaction as they navigate virtual spaces?
+On June 28, the Center for Universal Education and the Yidan Prize Foundation co-hosted a virtual event to consider a path for bringing the best educational practices into the metaverse, stemming in part from a recent policy brief.
+A moderated discussion of expert panelists sought to answer questions such as: How can those creating educational products for the metaverse work with educators and scientists to ensure that children experience real human social interaction as they navigate virtual spaces?
 How can we empower and support children as they safely explore these spaces?
 Is there a real eye to diversity in the representation and access to what is created?

-This webcast is the second in a Brookings-Yidan Prize event series on the future of education in the 21st century.
+This webcast was the second in a Brookings-Yidan Prize event series on the future of education in the 21st century.
 Together, the two organizations are exploring emerging and timely topics in education likely to have deep implications for decades to come.

 Head of Education - Roblox